 *Computed by difference: O = 100% – C% –H%.
 All samples are free of N, S, and ash contents.

 Figure 2: FTIR spectra for the synthesized hydrothermal carbons: (a) Group I (210 °C); (b) Group I (240 °C); (c) Group II; (d) Group III (spectrum of D-xylose is included).

-Looking at the FTIR spectra (Figure 2), all the synthesized HTC carbons showed an clear decrease of the peak centered at 3350 cm-1 (O-H stretching vibrations in hydroxyl and/or carboxyl groups), disclosing the occurence of a severe dehydration during the thermal treatment, while the significant weakening of the peak positioned at 1030 cm-1 (C-O bonds stretching vibrations), could be due to intermolecular condensation reactions, since the C-O bonds probably served as active sites for the polymerization of the carbon precursors, concentrated in the liquid phase (Wang et al., 2022).
+Looking at the FTIR spectra (Figure 2), all the synthesized HTC carbons showed an clear decrease of the peak centered at 3350 cm-1 (O-H stretching vibrations in hydroxyl and/or carboxyl groups), disclosing the occurrence of a severe dehydration during the thermal treatment, while the significant weakening of the peak positioned at 1030 cm-1 (C-O bonds stretching vibrations), could be due to intermolecular condensation reactions, since the C-O bonds probably served as active sites for the polymerization of the carbon precursors, concentrated in the liquid phase (Wang et al., 2022).
 The bands at around 1700 cm-1 and 750 cm-1, respectively attributed to the stretching of C=O groups and to the C-H bending vibration, became stronger with the increase of reaction severity and starting D-xylose concentration, suggesting that the HTC carbons were mainly formed by furfurals and indicating an increased aromaticity.
 Another evident peak was observed at 1200 cm-1, which could be associated with the C-O-C stretching vibration, for the possible presence of ether and/or pyrone stable groups in the char core (Modugno and Titirici, 2021).
-Overall, the evolution of surface functionalities indicate the formation of solid carbons by a more intense condensation, as the hydrothermal conversion proceeded.
+Overall, the evolution of surface functionalities indicates the formation of solid carbons by a more intense condensation, as the hydrothermal conversion proceeded.

 Conclusions

 The synthesis of hydrothermal carbons from D-xylose was investigated, assessing the role of reaction severity and starting precursor concentration.
-Both process variables played a key role in the formation of solid phases during hydrothermal carbonization (HTC), leading to similar outcomes.
 The hydrochar mass yield increased from 10.7 to 35.4 wt%, with reaction severity, and from 17.3 to 31.0 wt%, with D-xylose starting concentration.
 In HTC runs carried out at 210 and 240 °C, for 240 min, the increase of conversion severity and the simultaneous reduction of convertible mass, promoted the heterogeneous reactions, with an appreciable increment in the char mass yield.
-In contrast, the two-stage sequential HTC (210 °C for 60 min and 240 °C for 60,120 and 240 min) led to an evident antagonism effect in forming hydrochar (up to –15%), probably due to the greater production of difficult-to polymerize carbon precursors by enhanced homogeneous reactions.
+In contrast, the two-stage sequential HTC (210 °C for 60 min and 240 °C for 60,120 and 240 min) led to an evident antagonism effect in forming hydrochar (up to –15%), probably due to the greater production of difficult-to-polymerize carbon precursors by enhanced homogeneous reactions.

 The hydrochars’ elemental composition highlighted an evident increasing carbonization degree and a specular deoxygenation, as HTC proceeded.
-Consistently, FTIR spectra showed a significant weakening of the peaks assigned to O-H and C-O bonds, indicating the occurrence of a severe D-xylose dehydration and the formation of solid products by polycondesation.
+Consistently, FTIR spectra showed a significant weakening of the peaks assigned to O-H and C-O bonds, indicating the occurrence of a severe D-xylose dehydration and the formation of solid products by polycondensation.
 FTIR analysis also revealed the presence of carbonyl functional groups in the analyzed samples, suggesting that the HTC carbons were mainly formed by furfurals.
 This work provided new insights into unraveling the highly complex correlation between the HTC operating parameters and the formation of carbonaceous solid products with unique properties, contributing to expand the current knowledge on the hydrothermal evolution of carbohydrate chemistry.

 Acknowledgments